ErpNetDocs/dev/building-apps/auth/how-apps-connect/identity-server.md

 ## Discovering the Identity Server

-Every @@name instance exposes an **auto-discovery endpoint** that lists all available sites and services — including the Identity Server, Domain API, and other functional components.
+Every @@name instance exposes an **auto-discovery endpoint** that lists all available sites and services - including the Identity Server, Domain API, and other functional components.

 This allows developers (and tools) to dynamically determine where to send authentication and API requests.

-**Request**
+**Request:**

 ```http
 GET https://{instance-root}/sys/auto-discovery